-- You will not know the price of the common units you are purchasing under the Plan at the time you authorize the investment or elect to have your distributions reinvested.
-The price of our common units may fluctuate between the time you decide to purchase common units under the Plan and the time of actual purchase.
-As a result, you may purchase common units at a price higher than the price you anticipated. - We may not have sufficient cash from operations following the establishment of cash reserves and payment of fees and expenses, including cost reimbursements to our general partner, to enable us to pay our minimum quarterly distributions to holders of our common units and subordinated units. - A long-term reduction in the demand for or production of natural gas or crude oil in the locations where we operate could adversely affect the demand for our services or the prices we charge for our services, which could result in a decrease in our revenues and cash available for distribution to our unitholders. - We have several key customers.
-The loss of any of these customers would result in a decrease in our revenues and cash available for distribution to our unitholders. - Holders of our common units have limited voting rights and are not entitled to elect our general partner or its directors. - Our general partner and its affiliates have conflicts of interest with us and limited fiduciary duties, and they may favor their own interests to the detriment of us and our common unitholders.

-- Our tax treatment depends on our status as a partnership for federal income tax purposes.
-If the Internal Revenue Service were to treat us as a corporation for federal income tax purposes, then our cash available for distribution to our unitholders would be substantially reduced. - Our unitholders' share of our income is taxable to them for federal income tax purposes even if they do not receive any cash distributions from us.
+- We may not have sufficient cash from operations following the establishment of cash reserves and payment of fees and expenses, including cost reimbursements to our general partner, to enable us to pay our minimum quarterly distributions to holders of our common units and subordinated units. - A long-term reduction in the demand for or production of natural gas or crude oil in the locations where we operate could adversely affect the demand for our services or the prices we charge for our services, which could result in a decrease in our revenues and cash available for distribution to our unitholders. - We have several key customers.
+The loss of any of these customers would result in a decrease in our revenues and cash available for distribution to our unitholders. - Holders of our common units have limited voting rights and are not entitled to elect our general partner or its directors. - Our general partner and its affiliates have conflicts of interest with us and limited fiduciary duties, and they may favor their own interests to the detriment of us and our common unitholders. - Our tax treatment depends on our status as a partnership for federal income tax purposes.
+If the Internal Revenue Service were to treat us as a corporation for federal income tax purposes, then our cash available for distribution to our unitholders would be substantially reduced. - Our unitholders' share of our income will be taxable to them for federal income tax purposes even if they do not receive any cash distributions from us.